Flood risk studies

 Preliminary Flood Risk Assessment (PFRA)

 Leicester has been designated a nationally significant flood risk area due to the number of people at risk.
-More than 30,000 people could be at risk of flooding from a severe rainfall event.
+More than 30,000 people could be at risk of flooding from surface water during a severe rainfall event.
 This set the foundations for flood risk studies in the city.

 The PFRA was our first step to understanding the areas at risk of surface water flooding and was completed in 2012.
 A revision to the PFRA was undertaken in 2017.